 Since March, the COVID-19 pandemic has disrupted nearly every aspect of university life.
-As a self-sustaining organization, University Residences has been severely impacted, facing close to a $30 million deficit due to lost revenue.
+As a self-sustaining organization, University Residences has been severely impacted, facing close to a $30 million reduction in gross revenue.
 We’ve closed dining locations and altered operations substantially.
 We also put decisions about the future of dining on hold while the university worked to address the enormous logistic and financial challenges of pandemic operations.

 Our current contract with Aramark expires in September of 2021.
 The decision-making environment has changed substantially, however.
 University Residences faces a large budget deficit, which is expected to worsen as we do not anticipate returning to full residence capacity in 2020-21.
 Our ability to negotiate a strong new dining contract, or to invest the $1-$1.5 million necessary to convert to self-operations, has been severely impacted.